HariharasudhanRajaguru-DS/Project-1/README.md

 ### [Performing interactive visual analytics using Folium](https://github.com/HariharasudhanRajaguru-DS/IBM_Data-Science-/blob/main/CapstoneProject_week3-FoliumMap.ipynb)

-1 . launch sites are in close proximity to equator to minimize fuel consumption by using Earth's ~ 30km/sec eastward spin to help spaceships get into orbit.
+1.launch sites are in close proximity to equator to minimize fuel consumption by using Earth's ~ 30km/sec eastward spin to help spaceships get into orbit.

-2 .
-Launch sites are in close proximity to coastline so they can fly over the ocean during launch, for at least two safety reasons--
+2.Launch sites are in close proximity to coastline so they can fly over the ocean during launch, for at least two safety reasons--

  (a) crew has option to abort launch and attempt water landing

  (b) minimize people and property at risk from falling debris.

-3 .
-Launch sites are in close proximity to highways, which allows for easily transport required people and property.
+3.Launch sites are in close proximity to highways, which allows for easily transport required people and property.

-4 .
-Launch sites are in close proximity to railways, which allows transport for heavy cargo.
+4.Launch sites are in close proximity to railways, which allows transport for heavy cargo.

 5.Launch sites are not in close proximity to cities, which minimizes danger to population dense areas.